-You can also find here lots of boho accessories, makeup bags, travel bags, and more.
+The label also stocks lots of boho accessories, makeup bags, travel bags, and many, many more similar items.

-Launched by a group of creatives from Rio de Janeiro, Brazil (that believe in the existence of happiness), Farm Rio is a brand that Anthropologie carries on their website.
+Launched by a group of creatives from Rio de Janeiro, Brazil (that believe in the existence of happiness), Farm Rio is an apparel brand that Anthropologie carries on its official website.

-But, more than a boho style brand – Farm Rio has been fostering cultural movements since 1997.
+More than a boho-style brand, Farm Rio has been fostering cultural movements since 1997.

 The brand takes vintage styles and infuses them with an elevated, feminine boho aesthetic.